 Tips to Better Manage your Remote Development Team

-Hire top talents with the right attitude and values
+Hire top talent with the right attitude and values

 Collaborating with your remote development team can bring a host of challenges.
 So, set proper expectations even before the job interview stage.
 Clarify things such as the developer’s day-to-day tasks, if there will be standup meetings every day, how they will track and measure their progress, and many more.